Distributed clocks (DC clocks)¶

 Without synchronization, unwanted vibration can occur when a slave’s internal clock isn’t synchronized with the master time.
 Especially when several slaves try to perform complex motion synchronously, periodical vibrations, audible noise and spikes in the torque signal can appear and the slaves may not execute the motion fully synchronously.

-This most prevalent in cyclic modes, since in profile modes the slaves compute their trajectories themselves.
+This is most prevalent in cyclic modes, since in profile modes the slaves compute their trajectories themselves.

 For good performance, always enable the feature if possible.
 Ensure that your master supports it!